jesseduffield/OK/README.md

 It's time we take the next logical step: _Evolution Over Composition_.
 Instead of thinking in terms of _is-a_ or a _has-a_ relationships, think in terms of _becomes-a_ relationships.
 How does this work?

 To enable evolution, you simply need to define an `evolve` method in your nac.
-The `evolve` method is called after every other method call on the nac, and it determines if the preconditions have been met to evolve the nac instance into a new nac type.
+The `evolve` method is invoked after any other of the nac's methods are executed, and it determines if the preconditions have been met to evolve the nac instance into a new nac type.

 ```go
 notaclass brgousie {